Husayn-Esmail/Python-Auto-Song-Recording/README.md

 Software to record music from apple music, identify the song and save the recording

+**_NOTE_** This program is currently broken due to the shazam api being a bit messed up, not sure what exactly is wrong but will investigate at some point.

 **_NOTE_**: This program requires you have an audio interface that supports loopback recording and an Apple Music Subscription
 You must also ensure that your default input is specified as the audio